Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I was able to both fix the auth.js with the context provider and to restrict access with a single component.
 Next steps are to go page by page creating a basic design and coding the important parts.
 I'm starting with the UserManagement page.

 Jun 10
 There was an issue with the timing of the auth.jsx states when refreshing due to the useEffect and how it works.
 The solution was adding a Loading state that would give time for the useEffect to set the states before attempting to use them.
-I also added a delay so the tranistions look smoother.
+I also added a delay so the transitions look smoother.

 Jun 12
 I have been working on making the app even more modular, thinking it was going to be pretty easy.
-But I stumbled accross an error with my JWT when trying to logout.
+But I stumbled across an error with my JWT when trying to logout.
 The issue was resolved by setting up a secret key for JWT and an algorithm.
-I think what I need to do next is learn how to do testing files, for cases so I dont have to manually do everything.
+I think what I need to do next is learn how to do testing files, for cases so I don't have to manually do everything.

 Jun 19
 I modified the database and added a lot more stuff.
 So now I need to refactor my code to fix the new schema.
 Lesson for later -> **Set up the schema before developing the code, cannot use a test database with real code, but can use test code with real database**.